 For the consultancy and training dimension, Sheta has worked with prominent organizations in the field of training and consultancy; GIZ, the transparency international, European Union, USAID, ILO, international organization of migration, Executive Education at the AUC and Women entrepreneurship and leadership program WEL developed by Wharton school of business and financed by Goldman Sachs.

-Sheta is a former board member of the Middle East Council for Small Business and Entrepreneurship (MAKSABY) an affiliate of the International Council for Small Business (ICSB) with the strategic agenda of promoting and supporting entrepreneurship and small business in the MENA region.
-He is also a member of the ICSB academy grouping renowned instructors in the field of entrepreneurship and innovation with an agenda of promoting entrepreneurship education internationally.
-He was the vice president of the Egyptian Junior Business Association (EJB) and was responsible for developing the Egyptian national business agenda in partnership with Center for International Private Enterprises (CIPE) for three consecutive years until November 2009, tackling 14 different industries in Egypt.
+On public work dimension, Sheta is a former president and board member of the Middle East council for small business and entrepreneurship MAKSABY an affiliate of the international council for small business ICSB with strategic agenda of promoting and supporting entrepreneurship and small business in the MENA region.
+He is also a member of the ICSB academy instructors in the field of entrepreneurship and innovation with an agenda to promote entrepreneurship education internationally.
+He was the vice president of the Egyptian junior business association EJB and was responsible for developing the Egyptian national business agenda in partnership with the center for international private enterprises CIPE for three consecutive years till November 2009 tackling 14 different industries in Egypt.

-He was the General Manager of Shetatex Company for weaving from 1990 to May 2012.
-He built more than 25 years of experience in the field of textiles.
+Possessing practical entrepreneurial experience is a crucial dimension in the career of Sheta.
+He was the GM of Shetatex Company for weaving from 1990 till May 2012.
+With more than 25 years of experience in the field of textiles.
 He was also a founder of the Egyptian textiles technology center and member of the textile trade center steering committee.

 - Sheta, A. (2016).
 Learning organization dimensions and knowledge management practices: Impact on the performance of the private sector in Egypt: Lambert academic publishing